dsc-courses/dsc106-2025-sp/syllabus.md

 score (e.g., 90% of all possible points) that earns an A or a B or a C or any other grade.
 To determine the final grade, we will ask questions like “Did this student master the material?”.
-With that said, grades will not be any stricter than the standard grading scale (where an A+ is a 97+, A is 93+, A- is 90+, etc).
+With that said, grades will not be any stricter than the standard grading scale (where an A is 93+, A- is 90+, etc).
 For instance, the threshold for an “A” will never be higher than 93%.

 Try your best not to worry about grades, and we’ll reciprocate by being fair.
 We’re in this together 😎.